 '''

 if DSN has a t part, sync only that table:

 if 1 DSN:

-if --sync-to-master:
+if --svnc-to-master:

 The DSN is a slave.
 Connect to its master and sync.

 if more than 1 DSN:

 The first DSN is the source.
 Sync each DSN in turn.

 else if --replicate:

 if --sync-to-master:

 The DSN is a slave.
 Connect to its master, find records

 of differences, and fix.

-else:

 The DSN is the master.
 Find slaves and connect to each,

 find records of differences, and fix.

 else:

 if only 1 DSN and --sync-to-master:

 The DSN is a slave.
 Connect to its master, find tables and

 filter with --databases etc, and sync each table to the master.

-else:

-find tables, filtering with --databases etc, and sync each

-DSN to the first.

 '''